terascope/elasticsearch-assets/docs/operations/elasticsearch_reader.md

 - as the query parameter expects a lucene query (which does not support geo queries), the geo parameters provide additional ways to filter records and will be used in conjunction with query

-- Geo points are written in the format of: '33.4484,112.0740' , which is 'latitude,longitutde'
+- Geo points are written in the format of: '33.4484,112.0740' , which is 'latitude,longitude'

 - start and end may be specified in elasticsearch's [date math syntax](https://www.elastic.co/guide/en/elasticsearch/reference/2.x/common-options.html#date-math)

 - for geo distance queries, it defaults to sorting the returning results based off either the geo_point, or the geo_sort_point if specified.
-The results from a bounding box querires are not sorted by default.
+The results from a bounding box queriers are not sorted by default.

 ## Advanced Configuration

 #### interval
 by default, interval is set to auto.
 This will tell the reader to to make a calculation with the date range, count of the range and the `size` parameter to determine an `interval` value.
-This works great in most cirumstances but this assumes a semi-evenly distributed data across the time range.
+This works great in most circumstances but this assumes a semi-evenly distributed data across the time range.

-If the data is sparse, or heavliy lopsided (meaning the range is large, but most dates live in a certain part of the range) then the auto interval may be inappropriate.
+If the data is sparse, or heavily lopsided (meaning the range is large, but most dates live in a certain part of the range) then the auto interval may be inappropriate.
 It could be making a lot of small 5s slices when it needs to jump a week in time.
 In this case it might be better to set a larger interval to make the jumps and allow it to recurse down when it needs to.

 Its a balancing act, and you need to know your data.
 An interval too small will make spam the elasticsearch cluster with many requests, especially if the count is small for each small slice.
-However having it to big will have cost as it will then need to split the segment of time and query again to see if that new time segment is digestable.
+However having it to big will have cost as it will then need to split the segment of time and query again to see if that new time segment is digestible.

 #### subslice_by_key
 When you have a very large slice that cannot be further broken up by time, as in there are 500k records all in the same time (as determined by `time_resolution` config) this will try to further divide the dates by using the `id_reader` on a given key.
 However, its usually a better idea to use the id_reader in the first place if you get to that point, but this allows an escape hatch.
 Use at your own risk.